After 9 years of world travel, I can tell you that finding the right travel daypack is crucial.

-Size of your daypack
+Size of your travel daypack

 For most backpackers, a twenty litre daypack will provide ample space.
 The best travel daypack shouldn’t be larger than 30 litres unless you want to try and get away with a carry on-only backpack as your only piece of luggage.
-If you do decide to go that route, check out our review on the Osprey Farpoint 40 - one of the best carry on travel backpacks.
+If you do decide to go that route, check out our review on the Osprey Farpoint 40, one of the best carry-on travel backpacks.

-Weight of your daypack
+Weight of your travel daypack

-The best travel daypacks are going to be lightweight enough for you to hike through urban jungles, real jungles and up into the mountains.
+The best travel daypacks are going to be lightweight enough for you to hike through urban jungles, real jungles, and up into the mountains.
 These days, most daypacks are pretty light – North Face and Osprey both do a great job of creating truly lightweight daypacks.

-Comfort of your daypack
+The comfort of your daypack